Financing Graduate Education

 Q. What resources exist for international students?

 A. International students, who make up approximately 40% of the GSAS student body, are an integral part of GSAS.
 Information and assistance for international students is available through the Office of Global Services (OGS).
-OGS programs include job search techniques and interviewing workshops, the Graduate and Professional Skills Series, and resources for international families.
+OGS programs include job search techniques, interviewing workshops, and resources for international families.

 Q. What services are there for students with disabilities?